OUR HULA LINEAGE

 ILIMA KAM MARTINEZ

-Aunty Ilima has always felt a strong kuleana to perpetuate Hawaiian culture as a kanaka maoli (Native Hawaiian).
-She began Polynesian dancing in 1992, and in 2006, chose to focus and become a serious student of solely hula.
+Aunty Ilima has always felt a strong kuleana (responsibility) to perpetuate Hawaiian culture as a kanaka maoli (Native Hawaiian).
+She began learning Ori Tahiti & other forms of Polynesian dance in 1992, and in 2006, chose to focus and become a serious student of solely hula.
 It is with great honor that Aunty Ilima continues the traditions of her loea, Kawaikapuokalani and all the generations of kumu that came before him.
-In 2022, the hālau was gifted the inoa (name) of Kūhai Hālau O ʻIlima Pā ʻŌlapa Kahiko in the tradition of Aunty Emma DeFries.
+The hālau was gifted the inoa (name) of Kūhai Hālau O ʻIlima Pā ʻŌlapa Kahiko in the tradition of Aunty Emma DeFries, upon the ʻūniki of Aunty Ilima to kumu hula in 2022.

 Throughout her hula journey, Aunty Ilima additionally credits Aunty Ida and Uncle Siaosi Veimau, and Aunty Sissy Kaio for shaping her into the hula practitioner she has become today.
 Aunty Ilima's yearning to learn more about indigenous cultural revitalization prompted her to return to higher education, and earn a degree in indigenous anthropology from California State University San Marcos in 2019.
 As an undergraduate, Aunty Ilima was fortunate to conduct collaborative fieldwork with local Native Hawaiian, Kumeyaay, and Oaxacan communities.

-In addition to classes held at the hālau, she has served the Native Hawaiian community as the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and a current member of 'Ahahui Kiwila Hawai'i O San Diego civic club.
+In addition to classes held at the hālau, she has served the Native Hawaiian community as the 2018 Director of Youth Enrichment and 2019 Director of Culture at Hui O Hawaiʻi of San Diego and a current member of 'Ahahui Kiwila Hawai'i O San Diego Civic Club.
+Aunty Ilima continues her work for the advancement of Native Hawaiian Pacific Islanders (NHPI) by educating the wider community about Hawaiian culture, as the Executive Director of UMEKE, a